code3-dev/x2j/README.md

 - [iOS Integration Guide](ios/example) - Instructions for integrating the X2J iOS framework (XCFramework) into iOS applications

 The mobile libraries are built using the [mobile.sh](mobile.sh) script which uses gomobile to create native libraries for each platform.
 The actual class and function names in the generated libraries follow gomobile's naming conventions based on the Go package and function names.

+Note:
+- Go Mobile runs on the same architectures as Go, which currently means ARM, ARM64, 386 and amd64 devices and emulators.
+Notably, Android on MIPS devices is not yet supported.
+- Target=ios requires the host machine to be running macOS.
+- As of Go 1.5, only darwin/amd64 works on the iOS simulator.

 ## Supported Protocols